 French Boys Activities: Religion--Wedding

-Figure 1.--Here we see a French middle-class wedding in 1928.
+Figure 1.--Here we see a French society wedding in 1928.
 The bridegroom reportedly had a high social position.
 Sailor suits were common outfits at French weddings.
 Note the basket with flower pedals that the one boy is holding.
+Usually younger boys were used as flower boys, but perhaps there were no younger boys in the family.

 Religious Traditions